Selling a House in Probate Texas

 Who Buys Houses in Probate?

 Absolutely!
-Electrum is a trusted cash home buying company with a solid reputation for purchasing properties directly with minimal stress and reduced fees.
-Contact us today to receive a competitive cash offer for your probate property.
-We purchase homes in any condition and can guide you through the complicated probate selling process, making it faster and as worry-free as possible.
+Electrum is a locally-owned, West Texas-based cash home buying company founded by Jarrod Frankum in 2019.
+We’ve built our reputation by purchasing properties directly with minimal stress and zero fees.
+Contact us today for a fair cash offer on your probate property.
+As your neighbors who understand the local market, we purchase homes in any condition and can guide you through the complicated probate selling process, making it faster and as worry-free as possible.

 SELL MY HOUSE NOW!